ObiyaDev/obiya-examples/examples/code-review/README.md

 ```

 # Potential future improvements:
+1. External (webhook & api based) reflection step with timeout enforcement
-1. Optional human-in-the-loop
+2. Optional human-in-the-loop reflection step (full automation)
-2. Create a higher order composition that uses this agent along with an implementation agent to handle gitops and automate the developer PR workflow
+3. Create a higher order composition that uses this agent along with an implementation agent to handle gitops and automate the developer PR workflow
-3. Implement persistent (in-repo) memory for learning and documenting coding standards enforced during review phase, but not yet documented in codebase
+4. Implement persistent (in-repo) memory for learning and documenting coding standards enforced during review phase, but not yet documented in codebase
-4. Optimize context management and compression
+5. Optimize context management and compression
-5. Improve and optimize coroutines and prompts in reasoning steps
+6. Improve and optimize coroutines and prompts in reasoning steps

 # Project Structure
 ```